PDF Digital Download

-This cowl is designed to be worn rolled down, either starting with a two inch turn down that rolls it to the chin or a four inch turn down so that it reaches up to warm the ears.
+This cowl is designed to be rolled down or up as a hood.
+Worn rolled down it might be rolled starting with a two inch turn down that rolls it to drape around the neck or a four inch turn down so that it comes up to keep the ears warm.
 It can also be worn fully extended to drape loosely over the head as a hood.
 Folding a small cuff in the edge of the hood, next to the face will give you a bit more structure and body when it is worn as a hood.
-Below the drawstring the piece is linen stitched for a more stable, less 'drapey' fabric.
+Below the cowl is the drawstring, then the piece changes texture for a more stable, less 'drapey' fabric, towards the shoulder.

-The draw string is a three strand crocheted chain, braided but it could also be achieved easily with "I-cord;
+The draw string is three strands of crocheted chain, braided but it could also be achieved easily with "I-cord;

-The bonus pattern for finger free mitts is two simple ribbed tube pieces with holes for the thumb.
-They are done on size 8 needles to tighten up the fabric and to give them more shape and durability than the cowl, The part that covers the fingers is worked long, it can unfolded to offer more warmth to the fingers, or cuffed for greater dexterity.
-These can be worn alone, or over gloves or mittens for more warmth.
+The bonus pattern is for finger free mitts, just two simple ribbed tube pieces with holes for the thumb.
+They are done on size 8 needles produce a tighter fabric and to give them more shape as more durability is needed in mitts than in a cowl, The part that covers the fingers is worked long, it can unfolded back out of the way to allow for better dexterity or opened towards the fingers to offer more warmth to the fingers.
+The mitts can be worn alone, or over gloves or mittens in the deep winter for more warmth.

 6 stitches per inch in stockinette

 I know it's warm and humid now but - Autumn and winter bring cold dampness and ice here in the north east.
 You are still going to need some cowls and mitts for yourself and your family.
 Have you begun your holiday knitting yet.
 Are you ready for gifting and the unpredictable weather that still lies ahead?
 Get your needles clicking now and get to work, because once September comes, days will ...